vicpagan/vicpagan.github.io/projects/ics212-database.md

 ## Do I Have Any Regrets?

 This was one of my favorite projects that I have created so far in my computer science journey at UH Manoa.
-It has helped me to learn a lot about C, C++, classes, Unix, text-based IDEs, command line arguments, how memory works in computers, and several other key topics that are important for
+It has helped me to learn a lot about C, C++, classes, Unix, text-based IDEs, command line arguments, how memory works in computers, and several other key topics that are important for having a strong well of knowledge relating to the field.
+While it was an extremely stressful course and cost me my sanity at some times during the semester, I would still take it again.
+The knowledge and experience I've gained in this class far outweighed the stress of it all, and this address database project is my masterpiece that I have to show for it.
+A masterpiece to me, at least.